AivanF/GMapsTable/README.md

 # GMapsTable
-JavaScript library for dynamic tables on Google Maps
+JavaScript library for dynamic tables on Google Maps and full, well-commented example of it's work.

-## The usage
+## The usage briefly

 In your HTML: